 The lenders’ balancing act

-It’s never been easy to get consumer lending right.
-In addition to the competition that exists in any financial services segment, providers must battle changing economic and consumer realities, find ways to grow profits while tempering market opportunities with regulatory practicality.
+Consumer lending today is hard.
+In addition to the competition that exists in any financial services segment, providers must tackle changing economic and consumer realities along with continual regulatory development.
+The practical impact of regulation is reduced efficiencies and tempering market opportunities.

-In the last few years, the onslaught of mobile telephony and digital services has created a further dynamic for the industry.
-Markets are opening up in size and territorial terms, but also thanks to new protocols and standards.
-Tapping into the new digital banking opportunity requires financial services providers to rethink their operational backbone.
+In the last few years, relentless technology innovation has created a further dynamic for the industry.
+Mobile and digital services are accelerating hard, opening up new ways to serve customers and deliver products, but are demanding new protocols and standards.
+Tapping into the new digital lending opportunity requires financial services providers to rethink their technical and operational backbone.

 The regulatory environment is a constant referencing point for the management teams of lenders.
 It’s never far away from conversations, and it influences everything they do.
-The Financial Conduct Authority (FCA) is HM Government’s prime regulatory lever.
-The operating principles they determine and enforce is shaping the UK financial services industry to be a global leader.
-Chief among these principles is Principle 6; a fundamental steer on how financial services providers should act, to protect the interests of consumers by quite simply ‘doing the right thing’ every day.
+The Financial Conduct Authority’s (FCA) 11 guiding principles envelop every sourcebook, rule, guidance and consultation ever published.
+Chief among these principles is Principle 6; the fundamental principle of how financial services providers should act, to protect the interests of consumers by quite simply ‘doing the right thing’ every day.

 Embracing Principle 6 by design

 Perceptions of how governance should operate vary across industries and disciplines.
 The term governance originates from the Latin word Kybernan which means ‘to steer.’
-Hence, the origins of governance suggest a preparatory intervention to shape thinking and steer actions, rather than something that ‘corrects’ decisions and acts once they’ve been made.
+Hence, the origins of governance suggest a preparatory intervention to shape thinking and steer actions, forward looking, controlling outcomes rather than something retrospective, that ‘corrects’ decisions and acts once they’ve been made.

 Personalised onboarding journeys and Principle 6

-For this reason, digital onboarding platforms like PrinSIX today offer lenders the means to curate highly intuitive and personalised questioning scripts that lessen the number of steps in onboarding to the minimum, whilst exposing customer needs, financial wellbeing and levels of vulnerability.
-In this way, lenders can set the right balance, time and again, between commercial lending opportunity and the efficacy of lending to customer cohorts that the industry (and its regulator) would deem to be vulnerable.
+For this reason, solutions like PrinSIX‘s digital onboarding platform offers lenders the means to curate highly intuitive and personalised questioning that lessens the number of steps in onboarding to the minimum, whilst fully exposing customer needs, financial wellbeing and levels of vulnerability.
+In this way, lenders can, time and again, put the customer first.
+Lending to customer cohorts for positive outcomes, without compromising the efficacy of their commercial objectives.

 Continuous testing leads to continuous improvement

 With new banking instruments like open banking data exposing more insights on customer financial status and health, there are broader opportunities for digital onboarding systems to offer a step change improvement to both customer experiences and their protection from the worst consequences of over extending their financial arrangements.
-The secret is continuous testing: to iteratively measure impact of changes made at every step of the onboarding journey for each and every cohort.
-Due to the paucity of information this activity entails, only digital technology can achieve this economically.
+But as new sources of data grow so potentially do customer journeys, reducing customer engagement.
+And the benefit of new data sources doesn’t arrive immediately.

 Democratising the design of lending journeys

-Inevitably, when journeys (perfected by testing) are personalised down to smaller and smaller cohorts of customer group, and require near-constant iteration, another challenge faces lenders: how to orchestrate those journeys when traditional tooling and methods have dictated the application of expert IT resources.
+When journeys (perfected by testing) need to be personalised down to smaller and smaller cohorts of customer group, requiring near-constant iteration, what gets in the way?
+Hard coding.
+How can lenders orchestrate customers first journeys when traditional tooling and methods have dictated the need for expert IT resources to deliver every change?

-PrinSIX’s digital onboarding platform addresses this challenge by translating workflows through a visual editor into something non-technical people can understand.
-Putting lending journey design into the hands of business people who have a firm grasp of how lending works and the constant impacts of getting journeys wrong—in terms of impact on sales, lowered customer experience and risks to the vulnerable—makes sense.
-In a talent market-place short on IT skills, it’s also necessary for most lenders.
+PrinSIX’s digital onboarding platform addresses this challenge by empowering the business to own the customer journey, maintaining, and improving it without the need for IT resources.
+Translating learning and insight into execution through a visual editor into something non-technical people can understand.
+Removing IT backlogs as a barrier to delivering meaningful change centred around customers.
+Putting lending journey design into the hands of business people who have a firm grasp of how lending works and the constant impacts of getting journeys wrong—in terms of impact on lowered customer experience and risks to the vulnerable, while also able to optimise key commercial metrics to create good outcomes for their customer and themselves.

 Summary and checklist